Hackerabad/support/CODE_OF_CONDUCT.md

-# Citizen Code of Conduct
+# Hackerabad Code of Conduct

 ## 1. Purpose